Learn the basics of our new plugin BRAW Studio for After Effects !

 If you export your RAW Parameter in the sidecar (by pressing the button "Update Sidecar" in the Source Settings) BEFORE sending the BRAW file to After Effects via Dynamic Link, then as described in the previous section, After Effects will load the values inside this Sidecar file.

-Otherwise, if you already have After Effects and Premiere Pro open, you can apply the Layer Settings on your After Effects BRAW Layer, and then "Load sidecar" or "Load Preset" what has been saved with Premiere Pro.
+Otherwise, if you already have After Effects and Premiere Pro open, you can apply the Layer Settings on your After Effects BRAW Layer, and then hit the "Load sidecar" or "Load Preset" button, which will load what has been saved in Premiere Pro.

 BRAW Metadata in the comment section